Slow-Cooker Ham & Navy Bean Soup is a perfect use for leftover ham bone and meat. Pure comfort food!

 I set the slow-cooker on low, and away I go to do whatever it is that I'm doing.

-I check my slow-cooker ham and navy bean soup whenever I get home, first, to be sure that there’s adequate liquid, and second, to assess the seasoning level.
+I check my slow-cooker ham and navy bean soup whenever I get home.
+First, I want to be sure that there's adequate liquid.
+Second, I'm assessing the seasoning level.
 I take out the ham hocks, pull off any meat, and add it back to the soup.
 NOTE: if you like a creamier soup, you can briefly buzz an immersion blender through the crock-pot before adding the meat back (I suggest not completely blending the soup, unless you prefer it to be totally smooth).

 At this point, I frequently add in some chopped savoy cabbage or some seasonal vegetables like squash or green beans.
 I let the soup continue to cook until the veggies are softened, and then serve topped with cheese and parsley, with a hunk of crusty bread on the side.

 Slow-cooker Ham and Navy Bean Soup is pure deliciousness.
 It's a favorite in the Frank family: Phil even asks for it in the middle of the summer.
 Even better: the soup freezes really well, so you can pull it out on nights when you're super-busy or don't have a plan for dinner.
 Believe me, this strategy has saved my tuckus more than once.

 For more ideas for eating up your leftover meat, check out my post on Using up Leftovers!
 Or, get ideas for using up your pantry staples with Easy Pantry Meals – Living Out of Your Pantry (and refrigerator and freezer).

 - 3 medium carrots, peeled and chopped into small cubes

 - 3 stalks of celery, cut into small cubes